-- Courts for interpretation support where a proper legislation governing a particular question is missing. - Religious and personal law related matters, especially those involving Muslims such as divorce, inheritance, etc. - A transaction that specifically requires adherence to Shari'a Law such as Islamic banking transactions.
+- Courts for interpretation support where a proper legislation governing a particular question is missing. - Religious and personal law related matters, especially those involving Muslims such as divorce, inheritance, etc.

 If any of the above provisions are against U.A.E. law, U.A.E. allows the concept of freedom of contract.
 This means the parties to the transaction are free to regulate their relationship as they deem fit.